This is the second of a two-part post. The first part can be accessed here.

 If you’re looking to add an extra blood pressure-lowering boost to your diet, there are certain plant foods that have been shown to be particularly effective at lowering blood pressure.
 These include ground flaxseed (9), beet juice (10) (feel free to eat the whole beet), and hibiscus (11), such as hibiscus tea.
 Don’t make the mistake of “supplementizing” these foods.
 That is, don’t consume large quantities of these foods in an effort to offset an otherwise poor diet.
 Eating these hypertension superfoods in the context of an overall healthy, plant-based diet is where you will see the most benefit.

 I hope these posts have left you with the impression that, while common, hypertension is almost always preventable, often reversible, and thus usually optional.
 While medications can help lower the risk of secondary complications like heart disease and strokes, they are not curative and come with added costs and potential side effects.
 True healing is achieved by understanding that hypertension is a lifestyle disease and approaching it accordingly.
-If you suffer with hypertension and would like help in addressing it, please do not hesitate to schedule an appointment at your earliest convenience.
+If you suffer with hypertension and would like to address it holistically and at its root level, please do not hesitate to take part in one of our programs or sign up for a consultation.

 1. Nguyen, H., Odelola, O. A., Rangaswami, J., & Amanullah, A. (2013).
 A review of nutritional factors in hypertension management.
 International Journal of Hypertension, 2013.